 In March 2017, GASB issued Statement No. 85, Omnibus 2017.
-The objective of this Statement is to address practice issues that have been identified during implementation and application of certain GASB Statements.
-This Statement addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits).
-GASB Statement No. 85 will be effective for the DCANAF for fiscal year ending September 30, 2018.
+This Statement is to address practice issues that have been identified during implementation and application of certain GASB Statements.
+This Statement addresses a variety of topics including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits [OPEB]).
+GASB Statement No. 85 will be effective for DCANAF for fiscal year ending September 30, 2018.